thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-5.rst

-For example, if ``A`` were ``λ i → B i → C i``, where ``B`` and ``C`` are respectfully paths between spaces, then we might guess that we can describe ``pathToFun B f`` more explicitely by checking what it does on points.
+For example, if ``A`` were ``λ i → B i → C i``, where ``B`` and ``C`` are respectfully paths between spaces, then we might guess that we can describe ``pathToFun B f`` more explicitly by checking what it does on points.

 In this part we will consider different type constructions and how paths between them convert to functions between them